hphelion/documentation/commercial/commercial.faq.md

 A TripleO installation includes a Seed, the Undercloud and the Overcloud.

-####What is a Seed Cloud? #### {#whatisseed}
+####What is a Seed? #### {#whatisseed}

-A Seed Cloud is a bootable image provided as part of HP Helion OpenStack and is deployed in a VM instance.
+A Seed VM is a bootable KVM VM image provided as part of HP Helion OpenStack and is deployed in a VM instance.
 This image contains the minimum services required of OpenStack to function and to be able to provision physical hardware to deploy the Undercloud.
 The services are Nova, Neutron, Glance, Keystone, Ironic & Heat.

 This is the first phase of the HP Helion OpenStack installation.